Chapter 12: Train Troubles

 “That doesn’t explain how the fake ID was identified?”
 Cream said, looking at Jessie.
 She turned her head away and didn’t respond.

 “Purge Complete.
-Unidentified Passengers: Moving to back of train.
+Unidentified Passengers: Moving to the back of the train.
 Currently tracking location.”

 “Shit!
 The second wave has started!
 Come on!”
 Jessie yelled, spinning around and running down the train.
 A rooster suddenly blocked her path.
 Without missing a beat, the woman slowed down, bent over and threw an uppercut.
 Her fist connected with his solar plexus and knocked the wind out of him.
 He dropped to the train floor like a sack of stones amid the screams from the other passengers mingling with the blaring alarms.
 Jessie hopped over the downed avian and followed Biggs and Wedge into the next car.
 Cream, Bark and Tails were hot on their heels.